 Let us assume that Flavia Domitilla had a child every 2 years beginning in 79 CE.
 That means 79, 81, 83, 85, 87, 89, 91.
 In 95, at the latest time for the play, the children were ages 4-16.

 Flavia’s oldest boy would have been in early adolescence (born at the earliest in 79 or 81).
-Suetonius says of their deaths: the two “sons [were] then of very tender age.”
+Suetonius says that at the time of their father’s death (and theirs?): the two “sons [were] then of very tender age.”
 This suggests late childhood, perhaps ages 9-13.
 This is possible if the two or three oldest children were girls, or died in infancy.
 Let us assume that the boys were ages 9 and 12.
 The youngest children, born c.
 89 and 91, would be aged 4 and 6.

 Children’s roles in the play